Trump Uses Executive Pen To Chip Away At Obamacare

 State regulators and some insurance companies warn that association plans might cherry-pick the healthiest customers, offering discounted insurance to those who don't use a lot of medical care but driving up costs for others.
 Administration officials downplayed that concern, noting that association plans must offer coverage to any employee in a participating group.

 The president's order also calls for expanding access to short-term insurance policies, which are not subject to some of Obamacare's coverage requirements.
-And it directs the Health and Human Services, Labor, and Treasury departments to make it easier for employers to offer tax-free reimbursement to employees to help cover deductibles, copayments and other health care expenses.
+And it directs the Health and Human Services, Labor and Treasury departments to make it easier for employers to offer tax-free reimbursement to employees to help cover deductibles, copayments and other health care expenses.

 All of the changes will be subject to a formal rule-making process, including a public comment period.
 Administration officials said any new insurance offerings would come in months, not weeks.

-Trump said Thursday's order is not a substitute for congressional action and he vowed to continue to press lawmakers to repeal the Affordable Care Act.
+Trump said Thursday's order is not a substitute for congressional action, and he vowed to continue to press lawmakers to repeal the Affordable Care Act.

-Critics argue the Trump administration has deliberately tried to sabotage the Obamacare exchanges.
-Trump has repeatedly threatened to withhold cost-sharing subsidies from insurance companies and he's slashed spending on marketing efforts to bring more customers into the exchanges.
+Critics argue that the Trump administration has deliberately tried to sabotage the Obamacare exchanges.
+Trump has repeatedly threatened to withhold cost-sharing subsidies from insurance companies, and he has slashed spending on marketing efforts to bring more customers into the exchanges.